Washington · UTI TREATMENT

 Also in Washington: medication bridge refills

 Between primary care providers?
-We also offer 90-day bridge refills for chronic medications in Washington — SSRIs, blood pressure meds, thyroid, inhalers, and more.
-Same $45 flat fee, one medication per visit.
-No controlled substances.
+We also offer 90-day bridge refills for chronic medications in Washington — SSRIs and SNRIs, antihypertensives, statins, levothyroxine, asthma controllers, GERD meds, and others.
+A bridge refill covers non-controlled medications you've been stable on for at least three months.
+Same $45 visit model, one medication per visit, no required subscription, no controlled substances.

 Pricing